POZAlabs/ComMU/index.md

 </audio>

 The followings are musics that randomly combined the 5 samples generated in stage1 while maintaining only the track-role of the samples.
-Although there are differences from the music combined by the composer above, they sound harmonious because the chord progression between the samples is consistent.
+Although there are differences from the music combined by the composer above, they sounds harmonious because the chord progression between the samples is consistent.
 <audio controls style="width: 600px;">
   <source src="./assets/audio_samples/whole_music/newage_random_1.wav" type="audio/mpeg">
 </audio>